Have you ever had a Pension Transfer with Aviva?

 You could be owed £1,000s in compensation if Aviva mis-sold your Pension Transfer.

-Many consumers were advised by Aviva to transfer their pension benefits from a work based pension to a private pension.
-In most cases these pensions would not provide any additional benefits, Aviva did not tell their customers that transferring their pension would typically result in a loss of benefits such as a final salary scheme or matching contributions.
+Many customers were told by Aviva to transfer their pension benefits from a work based pension to a private pension.
+In most cases these pensions would not provide any additional benefits, Aviva did not tell their consumers that transferring their pension would typically result in a loss of benefits such as a final salary scheme or matching contributions.

 Some providers such as Aviva promoted that the pension they offered would out perform the workplace pension, this would not be the case with a riskier stock based pension and the advice given to millions of clients has been condemned by the regulator of Aviva.

-Were you mis-advised by Aviva about Transferring your pension?
+Were you mis-told by Aviva about Transferring your pension?

 You may have been mis-sold your Pension Transfer by Aviva if any of the following comments are relevant to you:

 - I was encouraged or mis-advised by Aviva to transfer my workplace pension regardless of it not being in my best interest.

-- I was not informed or given information by Aviva about how my new pension plan would perform and work compared to my workplace pension plan.
+- I was not advised or given information by Aviva about how my new pension plan would perform and work compared to my workplace pension plan.

 - When I changed jobs my new employer encouraged/informed me to transfer to a personal pension or suggested that I should as they did not provide a pension scheme.